simonrand/transferwise-rb/README.md

 =end
 ```

-# Anatomy of a TransferWise Transfer
+# Anatomy of a Transferwise Transfer
 To create the transfers, we need to get profile, quote and target account first.

 ## Profile